Leading charities look to blockchain to reduce losses and track financial aid

 "This exciting partnership could lead to the transformation needed in the way money flows through the humanitarian system," said Sean Lowrie, director of Start Network, in a statement.

-"(It) could catalyse a new way of working, one that is transparent, fast and which drives accountability to taxpayers and those affected by crises."
+"(It) could catalyze a new way of working, one that is transparent, fast and which drives accountability to taxpayers and those affected by crises."

 It has become a key technology in both the public and private sectors, given its ability to record and keep track of assets or transactions without the need for middlemen.